Sofi Marinova: Biography

-Sofi Marinova was born on December 5, 1975 in Sofia, Bulgaria, although her family was living near Etropole at the time.
+Sofi Marinova was born on 5 December 1975 in Sofia, Bulgaria, although her family was living near Etropole at the time.
 She showed musical and dancing talent at the age of two and was tutored in singing and dancing by her mother.
 In primary school, Marinova was an excellent pupil.
 She spent a year at a professional builders' school.
 After 8th grade she moved to a professional school for tailors, though years later she admitted she never liked sewing.
 While at school, Marinova fell for acting, appearing in school musicals such as Snow White.
 When she was in 10th grade, a local band offered her the position of lead singer.
 Her father didn't allow it at first but relented after the insistence of her mother: "I started crying and my mother supported me, because when she married my father she put an end to her singing career".

 At age 17, Marinova began singing at weddings and christenings.
-Her repertoire included songs of Dragana Mirkovic, Michael Jackson, Sandra, Whitney Houston as well as Romani music.
+Her repertoire included songs of Dragana Mirković, Michael Jackson, Sandra, Whitney Houston as well as Romani music.
 Around this time she and the band took part in a music competition in the village of Osikovitsa near Sofia.
-She won the singers event and the admirations of the jury, chaired by the famous Romani-Bulgarian musician Angelo Malikov.
+She won the singers event and the admirations of the jury, chaired by the famous Bulgarian Romani musician Angelo Malikov.
 At the competition she also met Petar, a drummer, who later became the father of her only child, Lorenzo.
-After Osikovitsa, Marinova won the Grand prize at the Stara Zagora festival with her songs "Stari Rani" (Old wounds) and "Slanchitse moe" (My Little Sun).
+After Osikovitsa, Marinova won the Grand prize at the Stara Zagora festival with her songs "Stari rani" (Old wounds) and "Slanchitse moe" (My Little Sun).

-Marinova was introduced to the big stage by Nencho Kasamov, president of the record company ARA Music, after he saw her performing in a restaurant.
-Kasamov invited her to record for ARA, because he sensed the future music star in her "by the look in her eyes."
-Marinova and her band recorded for ARA the album "Stari Rani", which is believed to be one of the best-selling music albums in Bulgaria of all time.
+Marinova was introduced to the big stage by Nencho Kasamov, president of the record company Ara Music, after he saw her performing in a restaurant.
+Kasamov invited her to record for Ara, because he sensed the future music star in her "by the look in her eyes."
+Marinova and her band recorded for Ara the album Stari rani, which is believed to be one of the best-selling music albums in Bulgaria of all time.

 In 2004, Marinova signed with Sunny Music, working with the producer Krum Krumov.
-She recorded the albums 5 oktavi ljubov and Obicham.
-Her cooperation with the Bulgarian hip-hop singer Ustata resulted in some of her most successful songs.
-In that period she also recorded a Romani cover of "Vetrove" by Lili Ivanova, Bulgaria's most established music artist.
-The compilation "Sofi Marinova Best MP3 Collection" consisting of her 64 most popular songs from her Sunny Music period, was released in 2009.
+She recorded the albums 5 oktavi lyubov and Obicham.
+Her collaboration with the Bulgarian hip-hop musician Ustata resulted in some of her most successful songs.
+In that period, she also recorded a Romani cover of "Vetrove" by Lili Ivanova, Bulgaria's most established music artist.
+The compilation Sofi Marinova Best MP3 Collection consisting of her 64 most popular songs from her Sunny Music period, was released in 2009.
 She stated that she was "happy that my project was accomplished and I hope my fans accept it as a gift for their loyalty and love for me for so many years."

-On March 28, as part of the pre-celebrations for the International Romani Day, Sofi Marinova sang Romani songs and her Eurovision song "Love Unlimited" in front of MEPs and official guests in the building of the European Parliament in Brussels.
+On 28 March 2012, as part of the pre-celebrations for the International Romani Day, Sofi Marinova sang Romani songs and her Eurovision song "Love Unlimited" in front of MEPs and official guests in the building of the European Parliament in Brussels.
 She was invited there by the MEPs from Bulgaria.